Compaction Factor Test

 - Two conical hoppers and a bottom cylinder which is arranged as shown in below fig.

-- Steel rod of 1.6 cm diameter with a length of 61cm is used to tamp the concrete
+- A steel rod of 1.6 cm diameter with a length of 61cm is used to tamp the concrete

-- Weight balance is used to weight the concrete.
+- Weight balance is used to weigh the concrete.

 Compaction Factor Test Procedure